ramaseshan/ramaseshan.github.io/_posts/free-society/2015-03-22-gitlab-pages-with-pelican.markdown

 12. cd content
 13. create a file called first-blog.md (or any name).
 Write content following this pattern http://docs.getpelican.com/en/3.6.3/content.html
 14. cd ../
-15. type the command "pelican"
+15. type the command "pelican" .
+Once this command is done, you should have a folder called output.
+If that has generated, proceed, else hold up and cross check any errors or missed steps.
 16. create a file called .gitlab-ci.yml and enter the following contents in it.
 """
 pages: